KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/continuous_integration.rst

     See the :ref:`Docker tutorial <building_linux_containers>` for more information.

-The Karr Lab uses both of these mechanisms
+The Karr Lab uses both of these mechanisms.

 Changing package dependencies for a CircleCI build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^